 Mocha Lava Cake | Molten Coffee Cake

-Make this Valentine’s Day a tad more special by surprising your partner with this mocha lava cake.
+This Mocha Lava Cake is the perfect way to surprise your partner and make this V-day a tad more special.
 Soft, indulgent, gooey and sinfully chocolatey, this cake is the perfect way to celebrate love.
 The best part?
 It’s super easy to make and comes together in less than 30 minutes.

 Picture of chocolate oozing out of mmocha lava cake with strawberries on the side

-But if you aren’t an expert at cooking, don’t worry, I’ve got you covered.
-This soft and spongy mocha lava cake with gooey chocolatey centre might look complicated, but is surprisingly easy to make.
-The addition of coffee brings out the flavour of chocolate and the mousse-like texture totally melts in your mouth.
+If you would like to make your partner a little something for this V-day, then mocha lava cake might just be perfect!
+Don’t worry if you aren’t an expert at baking, because even though this this soft and spongy lava cake looks complicated, it is surprisingly easy.
+The addition of coffee really brings out the flavour of chocolate and the mousse-like texture totally melts in your mouth.
 In case you aren’t quite convinced yet, here are some more reasons why you should try this recipe:

 • Super quick and easy.
 Comes together in as little as 30 minutes.